Without You (Badfinger song)

 "Without You" is a song written by Pete Ham and Tom Evans of Welsh rock group Badfinger, and first released on their 1970 album No Dice.
 The power ballad has been recorded by over 180 artists, and versions released as singles by Harry Nilsson (1971) and Mariah Carey (1994) became international number one hits.
 The Nilsson version was included in 2021's Rolling Stones 500 Greatest Songs of All Time.
 Paul McCartney once described it as "the killer song of all time".

-In 1972, writers Ham and Evans received the British Academy's Ivor Novello Award for Best Song Musically and Lyrically.
+In 1972, Ham and Evans received the British Academy's Ivor Novello Award for Best Song Musically and Lyrically.

 Badfinger original

 First recorded by the rock group Badfinger, the song was composed by two of its members.
 Pete Ham wrote a song originally titled "If It's Love", but it had lacked a strong chorus.
 At the time of writing, the band shared residence with the Mojos at 7 Park Avenue in Golders Green.
 One evening, in the midst of the parties, songwriting, touring, in Golders Green, Ham and his girlfriend Beverly Tucker were about to go out for the evening.
 But just as they were leaving Tom Evans said he had an idea for a song – Ham said, "Not tonight, I've promised Bev."
 But she thought he would be wondering if he had done the right thing later, if he went out.
 She told him, "Go into the studio, I'm fine about it..."
 He replied, "Your mouth is smiling, but your eyes are sad."
 The song Ham wrote that night was called "If it's Love" and has the verse "Well I can't forget tomorrow, when I think of all my sorrow, I had you there but then I let you go, and now it's only fair that I should let you know ... if it's love".
 But Ham wasn't happy with the chorus.

 Evans' relationship with his future wife Marianne influenced his lyrics:

 One evening he [Evans] went to her [Marianne's] friend Karen and told Karen, "She's left me.
 I need her back.
 I can't live without her."
 He flew to Bonn to find her – he wrote a song called "I Can't Live".
 Its chorus included "I can't live, if living is without you, I can't live, I can't give any more."
 And so the merging of the two songs, Ham and Evans created the hit [with] Ham's verse, "warm, sweet, sentimental" and Evans' chorus, "intense, dramatic, heartbreaking."